 Assistant Professor of English and Secondary English Education, Salem State University

 My research examines intersections between postcolonial, African American, and US ethnic studies, and the role of digital humanities in mediating between them.
 My monograph New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy will be published by Northwestern University Press in 2018.
-I am also working on a manuscript that positions W.E.B.
-Du Bois as a progenitor for postcolonial studies through renewed attention to his literary work using digital research methods.
+My current book project examines W.E.B.
+Du Bois’s influence on knowledge infrastructures in the humanities.
+I am also co-editor of Debates in the Digital Black Atlantic for the Debates in the Digital Humanities series (University of Minnesota Press)

 My work has appeared in Digital Humanities Quarterly, Digital Scholarship in the Humanities, First Monday, Left History, South Asian Review, Colleges and Undergraduate Libraries, Debates in the Digital Humanities, and Ada: A Journal of Gender, New Media, and Technology, among others.